This blog post may be titled “What is social commerce?,” but maybe it should actually be called “Do you want to make some money?”

 Ultimately, every click of the mouse is an opportunity for a potential customer to change their mind.
-If they have to go from your ad, to your website, to add the product to a cart, to filling in their credit card info, that’s a lot of moments to lose their attention.
+If they have to go from your ad to your website, to add the product to a shopping cart, to fill in their credit card info, that’s a lot of moments to lose their attention.

 Take those unnecessary steps away and just bring the shopping right to social.

 3. There’s some serious money to be made